TSO-Openup/FlintSparqlEditor/README.txt

 Created by TSO - www.tso.co.uk

-You can contact the developers on the Flint Google Group or at opendata@tso.co.uk.
+You can contact the developers on the Flint Google Group or at flintsparqleditor@tso.co.uk.
 If you are deploying Flint on your site, please let us know and we'll keep you informed of new releases.

 Installation instructions